LewlieStudios/SFTP-FS-VSC-Extension/README.md

 ## 📋 Requirements

 * SFTP server to connect to. 🌐
-* VS Code 1.95.0 or higher; if you need support for an earlier version, please open a request through GitHub. 📥🐙
+* VS Code 1.93.0 or higher; if you need support for a lower version please open a request at GitHub. 📥🐙

 ## ⚙️ Extension Settings